interTwin-eu/HyDroForM/README.md

 ### HydroMT

-HydroMT (Hydro Model Tools) is an open-source Python package that facilitates the process of building and analyzing spatial geoscientific models with a focus on water system models.
+HydroMT is an open-source Python package that facilitates the process of building and analyzing spatial geoscientific models with a focus on water system models.
 It does so by automating the workflow to go from raw data to a complete model instance which is ready to run and to analyse model results once the simulation has finished.
 HydroMT builds on the latest packages in the scientific and geospatial python eco-system including xarray, rasterio, rioxarray, geopandas, scipy and pyflwdir.
 Source: [Deltares HydroMT](https://deltares.github.io/hydromt/latest/)

 ### Wflow